 To successfully delegate, you must ensure whomever you’re delegating to completely understands the task.
 It sounds obvious, but so many problems stem from a failure to communicate clearly from the very start.
 Ensure the person you’re delegating to understands the importance of the task, any context around it, what their role entails, and what the impact of the task will be.

 A good way to confirm understanding is to have your employee describe to you what they believe their duties involve.
 It shouldn’t come across as patronizing if you explain that successful delegation depends on you both being on the same page.
+Alternatively, approach it as you would asynchronous remote collaboration: over-communicate.

 5. Give clear instructions